 The slim, oval-shaped connector is smaller than previous USB iterations, and is also symmetrical and reversible - much like Apple’s Lightning connector - so the days of flipping over a cable to make it fit into your device (then flipping it back again because by some weird quirk of USB physics it was actually correct the first time) will soon be a distant memory.

-We’re not quite there yet, as most peripherals on sale today still use the older connections, but with Apple releasing its latest MacBook Pro range equipped solely with USB-C ports, the Asus Zenbook 3 and HP Spectre adopting the same approach, and USB-C ports now a regular feature on many modern laptops and 2-in-1s, momentum is firmly behind the new platform.
+We’re not quite there yet, as many peripherals on sale today still use the older connections, but with Apple's MacBook Pro range equipped solely with USB-C ports, the Asus Zenbook 3 and HP Spectre adopting the same approach, and USB-C ports now a regular feature on many modern laptops and 2-in-1s, momentum is firmly behind the new platform.

 Identical in looks to USB-C is the Intel standard Thunderbolt 3, found on Apple's latest MacBook Pro and MacBook Air.
 At 40Gbps this is faster than either Gen 1 (5Gbps) or Gen 2 (10Gbps) USB-C.